When you have been notified that your Student Visa Application has been refused and you are not prepared to accept it, we are here to help.

 We work closely with students to address the issues why the visa was refused and we carefully construct submissions to support any new application.

-We are also registered Education Agents so that we can help you choose the best study pathway and to obtain a CoE.
+We can help you choose the best study pathway.

 Raph is an Argentinian student who has been studying a marketing diploma in Sydney for the last 2 years.
 As Raph is coming to the end of his marketing diploma, he self-lodges a Student Visa Application to study hospitality in Melbourne.
 Raph is notified that his self-lodged Student Visa Application has been refused.
 Raph books a consultation with Visa & Citizenship Lawyers.
 Visa & CItizenship Lawyers advise Raph that because he still holds his original student visa, his best option at this stage would be to lodge a new Student Visa Application with careful legal assistance.
 Raph engages Visa & Citizenship Lawyers to lodge a new Student Visa Application for him.
 Visa & Citizenship Lawyers works closely with Raph to draft a strong application which includes submissions and a detailed Statutory Declaration which his previous self-lodged application did not.
 Raph is granted a student visa and moves to Melbourne to study hospitality.